Build a Chase Effect

 Build a complete lighting effect from scratch using the Node Editor

-In this tutorial, you'll build a dynamic chase effect that moves across your fixtures.
+Build a chase effect that moves across your fixtures.

 Goal